NCAA men's water polo championship: 2014

-2015 Championship
+2015

 The NCAA men's water polo championship was held December 5 and 6, 2015 at UCLA's Spieker Aquatics Center, Los Angeles.
 The tournament continued with the new format by adding two more teams to play in the four-team play-in games.
 Conferences received automatic qualification were the Collegiate Water Polo Association (CWPA), the Mountain Pacific Sports Federation (MPSF), Southern California Intercollegiate Athletic Conference (SCIAC), and the Western Water Polo Association (WWPA).
 The remaining teams were selected at-large without geographical restrictions.
-They were selected by the Men’s Water Polo Committee on November 22, 2015.
+They were selected by the Men's Water Polo Committee on November 22, 2015.